tvtaerum/cGANs_housekeeping/README.md

 ### 7.  other changes that can be applied?

-There are a number of other adjustments which were made in order with the hope of improving results.
+There are a number of other adjustments which were made in order to improve outcomes.

 #### a. select faces with certain characteristics - such as attractiveness - for analysis

 Only faces identified as being attractive were included.
-Given the attributes associated with attractiveness, such as symmetry, it appeared to be a good way to select out those faces which were complete.
+Given the attributes associated with attractiveness, such as symmetry, clarity and visibility, it appeared to be a good way to select out those faces which were complete.
 ```Python
 	# enumerate files
 	for idx, filename in enumerate(listdir(directory)):